 Who doesn’t love a good burger?
-It's one of my family's favorite meals but sometimes I want something different than traditional beef or turkey burger.
+It's one of my family's favorite meals but sometimes I want something different than a traditional beef burger or turkey burger.
 Enter this incredible shrimp burger.
 It's light, healthy, and one of my favorite things to make for a barbecue since it's such an unexpected option.

 Ways to serve shrimp burgers

 - Classic burgers: My favorite way to serve this is as a classic burger.
-Usually, I reach for a whole wheat burger bun or English muffin and add lettuce, tomato, red onion, avocado.
+Usually, I reach for a whole wheat burger bun or English muffin and add lettuce, tomato, red onion, and avocado.
 If I am craving something spicy, I also add some pickled jalapenos or a spicy spread like harissa or Sriracha.
 My family also likes it with a thin layer of mayo or tartar sauce.

 - Lettuce Wraps: For a healthier option, these are fantastic wrapped up in some butter lettuce leaves.
 You could also use a portobello mushroom bun.

 - Salads: I love anything crunchy on my salads so these crispy shrimp options are a great option.
-I love them with a coleslaw style salad like this Asian Kale and Apple Slaw.
+I love them with a coleslaw-style salad like this Asian Kale and Apple Slaw.